 Harvest Sweet Potato Muffins

-Soft and fluffy harvest sweet potato muffins!
-These simple muffins are filled with sweet potato puree, maple syrup, whole wheat flour and a crumb topping!
+These soft and fluffy harvest sweet potato muffins are perfect for Fall!
+Simple, healthy and easy to make, they’re filled with plenty of sweet potato puree, maple syrup, whole wheat flour and an optional crumb topping.
+Dairy free.

-So!
-These muffins!
-I know, I know, I may or may not be pushing the envelope a little bit again.
+I know, I know, I may or may not be pushing the envelope a little bit again with these dreamy harvest sweet potato muffins.

-But hear me out!
+But hear me out.
 First, there was this chocolate sweet potato bread.
-Which a bunch of you made and loved … so I’m thinking at least some of you are coming over to the dark side. <— And by dark side, I mean team sweet potato.
+Which a bunch of you made and loved … so I’m thinking at least some of you are coming over to the dark side. <— And by dark side, I mean team sweet potato in baking.

 Anyway, that bread got me thinking that the sort of cozy warmness that sweet potato gives baked goodies would go just swimmingly with tons of fall spices and flavors.